cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleMachineEventsTraceReader.rst

 GoogleMachineEventsTraceReader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public GoogleMachineEventsTraceReader(String filePath, Function<MachineEvent, Host> hostCreationFunction) throws FileNotFoundException
+.. java:constructor:: public GoogleMachineEventsTraceReader(String filePath, Function<MachineEvent, Host> hostCreationFunction) throws IOException
    :outertype: GoogleMachineEventsTraceReader

    Instantiates a GoogleMachineEventsTraceReader to read a "machine events" trace file.
 Created Hosts will have 16GB of maximum RAM and the maximum of 8 \ :java:ref:`Pe`\ s.